 No Rating

-You are planning a winter vacation in Switzerland, but don't want to buy ski equipment or carry your own?
-No problem, because there are now enough providers in every ski resort in Switzerland.
-So you can rent skis of all models and price ranges.
-Whether it's alpine skiing, Nordic skiing or snowboards, it doesn't matter.
+Are you planning a winter vacation in Switzerland but don’t want to buy a ski outfit or bring your own?
+No problem, because nowadays there are plenty of rental shops in every ski resort in Switzerland.
+You can rent skis of all models and price ranges.
+Whether you’re into alpine skiing, cross-country skiing, or snowboarding, it doesn’t matter.

-But how do you find the best ski equipment that suits you and your skiing skills?
-And what else is there to consider when renting skis?
+But how do you find the best ski gear that suits you and your skill level?
+And what else should you keep in mind when renting skis?

-Roughly speaking, the shorter the skis, the easier they are to ski.
-So it matters whether you have previous experience or are new to skiing.
+Generally speaking, the shorter the skis, the easier they are to handle.
+It's crucial to consider whether you have prior experience or are completely new to skiing.

-Experienced and advanced skiers should choose All Mountain Ski or Allround Carver/Easy Carver when renting skis.
-These should reach either to the shoulder, chin or tip of the nose.
-The recommended material of the skis is soft to medium.
-The ideal slopes for experienced and advanced skiers are also the blue and red runs.
+Experienced and intermediate skiers should choose All Mountain Skis or Allround Carvers/Easy Carvers that come up to their shoulders, chins, or nose tips.
+The recommended ski material ranges from soft to medium.
+The ideal slopes for experienced and intermediate skiers are also the blue and red runs.

-Experienced skiers, sporty ski pros and racers go for All Mountain Ski, Allround Carver, Freeride Ski or Race Carver These reach up to the tip of the nose or even the crown of the head.
-Unless you have a slalom descent planned.
-Then you should rent shorter skis with chin length, for giant slalom again with crown length.
-The construction of skis for professionals is hard and the ideal slopes are marked red and black.
-Since sporty professionals have enough endurance, strength, technique and condition anyway, they can freely choose between any ski lengths.
+Skilled skiers, athletic professionals, and racers tend to select All Mountain Skis, Allround Carvers, Freeride Skis, or Race Carvers.
+These should ideally reach up to the tip of their noses or even the crown of their head.
+However, if you have a slalom course planned, you should rent shorter skis to chin height, while for giant slalom, choose skis that reach the crown.
+The construction of skis for professionals is firm, and the optimal slopes are marked in red and black.
+Given that athletic professionals already possess enough endurance, strength, technique, and fitness, they can freely choose any ski length.

 Height (cm) | Ski length (cm) |